A little more than a year after undergoing elective shoulder surgery, I was faced with another surgical decision.

 Was surgery an effective solution?
 I didn’t want to put off the inevitable.
 But at the same time, I didn’t want to undergo surgery unless it was absolutely necessary.
 Google searches added to my confusion.

-I read a MEDLINE abstract about a 2016 study (Exercise Therapy Versus Arthroscopic Partial Meniscectomy For Degenerative Meniscal Tear in Middle Aged Patients: Randomized controlled trial with Two Year Follow-Up) by Kise, et al. It focused on 140 middle-aged adults who had degenerative medial meniscal tears with no evidence of osteoarthritis.
+I read a MEDLINE abstract about a 2016 study (Exercise Therapy Versus Arthroscopic Partial Meniscectomy For Degenerative Meniscal Tear in Middle-Aged Patients: Randomized controlled trial with Two Year Follow-Up) by Kise, et al. It focused on 140 middle-aged adults who had degenerative medial meniscal tears with no evidence of osteoarthritis.
 After two years, this randomized controlled study found no difference between the people who had undergone surgery versus the ones that had 12-weeks of supervised exercise therapy.

 I also came upon a Canadian study (Arthroscopic Surgery for Degenerative Tears of the Meniscus: a Systematic Review and Meta-analysis) by Khan, et al. This study reviewed MEDLINE databases from 1946 to the beginning of 2014 to determine if there was any benefit to arthroscopic meniscal debridement for degenerative meniscal tears compared to non-operative treatment.
 Their findings were similar to the 2016 conclusions.
 But did end with the following statement, “Future research is required to identify how indications and patient selection influence outcomes following surgical and conservative treatment.”
 Hmm…at least this study was acknowledging that the patients’ background could have an impact on the final outcome.

 Numerous other websites discussed the writers’ feelings that arthroscopic knee surgery is based on a false premise.
 These medical authorities pointed to data that shows that meniscal tears are common in symptom-free mature adults with and without signs of osteoarthritis.
 Since these people do not experience pain, it’s obvious that all meniscal tears don’t cause pain.
-However, I didn’t quite grasp how they reached the conclusion that all meniscal tears are pain free and that something else must be the cause for the patient’s knee pain.
+However, I didn’t quite grasp how they reached the conclusion that all meniscal tears are pain-free and that something else must be the cause of the patient’s knee pain.

 Other sites piggybacked on the above findings and were adamant that a middle-aged person shouldn’t resort to surgery for a medial meniscus tear even though their opinions were based on small studies.
 It was senseless to undergo any surgical procedure if the situation couldn’t be resolved.
-I didn’t want to make my situation worse, or encounter a surgical complication.
+I didn’t want to make my situation worse or encounter a surgical complication.
 But if surgery wasn’t the answer, what else should I consider?

 A long time ago, I learned that the internet provides useful as well as inaccurate information.
 I was going to reserve judgment until I listened to my doctor and possibly a second opinion.
 Statistics and generalities don’t always apply to everyone.
 Since I was working with the same doctor who was not in a rush to do shoulder surgery, I felt that he wasn’t a doctor who was eager to perform surgery.